google/trillian-examples/serverless/deploy/github/distributor/README.md

     branches:
       # This is the name of the primary branch, which may be `main` for newer repos.
       - master
+  # Enable a manual dispatch button for this workflow.
   workflow_dispatch:
+  # Trigger on a schedule too - sometimes GitHub Actions fails and this will help to
+  # recover from that.
+  schedule:
+  # This will cause this action to run once an hour at 20 minutes past the hour:
+    - cron: '20 * * * *'
-  # Enable this if you set up automerge as below
+  # Enable this workflow_run stanza if you set up automerge as below:
   #workflow_run:
   #  workflows: ["Automerge PR"]
   #  types: